 You can download a PDF copy of our research overview here.

-Our research involves the synthesis of polymer blend and polymer-inorganic materials with advanced composition and structure in order to explore processing-structure-property-performance relationships relevant for materials for energy conversion, energy storage, conductive materials, cellular structures, and functional surfaces.
+Our research involves the synthesis of organic (polymers, polymer blends) and inorganic materials (ceramics, metal oxides, metal sulfides) with advanced composition and structure in order to explore processing-structure-property-performance relationships relevant for materials for energy conversion, energy storage, conductive materials, cellular structures, and functional surfaces.
 Our research work entails careful control over composition and morphology during materials processing, in situ monitoring of structure formation, materials characterization, property testing, and applications.